dev0652/about/README.md

 The design of this website was inspired by Windows Phone Metro interface which I have always found clean and attractive.

-Project cards can be viewed either as a list or a gallery - I couldn't decide which I liked best so I decided to have the best of both worlds and keep both.
+Project cards can be viewed either as a list (which is so characteristic of  Metro UI) or a gallery - I couldn't decide which I liked best so I ended up keeping both.

 ## Technologies